A glossary of commonly used terms on the ShadowTrader SquawkBox and in our newsletters.

 See Initiating Activity, Responsive Activity.

-Pivot Points – Below are the calculations for the floor trader pivots that are sometimes used in the broadcast and are listed daily in the ShadowTrader Pro Swing Trader.
+- Pivot Points Below are the calculations for the floor trader pivots that are sometimes used in the broadcast and are listed daily in the ShadowTrader Pro Swing Trader.
 The high, low and close used in the calculation is from the prior day’s values.
 Generally these values are derived from the E-mini S&P futures, also known as “ES”.
 The pivots can be calculated using 24hour data or only trading hours only data.
 Although experimentation has proven both to be valid, we have found using trading hours only data to be more relevant as large gaps often put the pivot points too far outside of the market to be of any use.
-Although the high and low can be taken from any intraday futures chart, its important to get the proper closing value which is the settlement value.
-Your best bet is to use the CME Settlement Prices to get your CLOSE number.
-Refresh the page if necessary to make sure you have the prior day’s data on the screen.
+The “special sauce” is that we take the high and low in the futures that traded during equity trading hours only.
+So 9:30 to 4pm, even though each day’s futures session actually ends at 4:15pm EST. For the closing value we take the settlement value from the CME as opposed to just the Last price at 4:15pm.
+The settlement value does NOT have to be exactly the same as whatever the 4:15pm LAST was.
+It usually is, but can be different by a couple of ticks or more.
+When at the site, refresh the page if necessary to make sure you have the correct day’s data on the screen.
 Write down the figure from that site and plug it and your high and low (from your intraday ES chart) into a simple Xcel with the formulas below.
-Use the settlement price (SETT) as your closing price, rather than the “LAST”.
 “R” means Resistance and “S” means Support.